-However, these estimations can be significantly biased due to the neglect of the disc's self-gravity. \citet{2019MNRAS.484.1050D} qualitatively compared the time evolution of phase spirals in a self-consistent $N$-body simulation with that in a test-particle simulation using a static potential similar to that of the $N$-body model.
-They found that the phase spiral in the $N$-body model is less tightly wound than in the test-particle model. \citet{2023MNRAS.522..477W} analytically investigated the impact of self-gravity on both two-arm and one-arm phase spirals.
+However, these estimates can be significantly biased when the disc self-gravity is neglected. \citet{2019MNRAS.484.1050D} qualitatively compared the time evolution of phase spirals in a self-consistent $N$-body simulation with that in a test-particle simulation using a static potential similar to that of the $N$-body model.
+They found that the phase spiral in the $N$-body model is less tightly wound than in the test-particle model. \citet{2023MNRAS.522..477W} analytically investigated the effect of self-gravity on two-arm and one-arm phase spirals.
 In the case of a breathing perturbation, which is associated with the two-arm phase spiral, the evolution is complex; not only does the initially excited phase spiral wind up, but new phase spirals are generated by swing amplification of the surface density perturbation.
-Furthermore, the study shows that static (non-winding) two-arm phase spirals can exist around massive clouds.
+Furthermore, the study showed that static (non-winding) two-arm phase spirals can exist around massive clouds.
 In contrast, for a bending perturbation, which is associated with the one-arm phase spiral, the model does not predict such a complicated evolution.
-Instead, it shows that the phase spiral winds up more slowly than in kinematic (non-self-gravitating) models as observed in the simulations by \citet{2019MNRAS.484.1050D}.
+Instead, it shows that the phase spiral winds up more slowly than in kinematic (non-self-gravitating) models, as observed in the simulations by \citet{2019MNRAS.484.1050D}.